detect online job scams

 What Do You Do When You Fall Victim to Online Job Scammers?

 The first thing you should do is to close or block the affected bank account or credit card.
-You can also close the affected email account.
-This you can do immediately after you discovered it is a scam.
+You can also set up a an SSN alert to track where it will be used subsequently.
+This you can do immediately after you discovered it is a scam and you have given out your sensitive information.

 Then you can report the case to those in authority.
 You can then share the scamming incident online using social media or other online channels and websites like IC3.gov.

-Also, remember to call the original company being impersonated to inform them about the discovered job scam.
+Also, remember to call the original company if impersonated to inform them about the discovered job scam.
 This will help the company place an online notice on public platforms.

 Notes for Freelancers on Upwork or Fiverr Online Job Scams